- Graduation requirement: 3 years

 Economics (2nd semester)

-In addition to studying government in grade twelve, students will also master fundamental economic concepts, applying the tools (graphs, statistics, equations) from other subject areas to the understanding of operations and institutions of economic systems.
-Studied in a historic context are the basic economic principles of micro- and macroeconomics, international economics, comparative economic systems, measurement, and methods.
+In addition to studying government in grade twelve, students also master fundamental economic concepts, applying the tools (graphs, statistics, equations) from other subject areas to the understanding of operations and institutions of economic systems.
+Studied in a historic context are the basic economic principles of micro- and macro-economics, international economics, comparative economic systems, measurement, and methods.

 United States Government and Politics builds familiarity with the various institutions, groups, beliefs, and ideas that constitute government and politics in the United States.
 Students become acquainted with the variety of theoretical perspectives and explanations for various behaviors and outcomes, both through study of general concepts and analysis of specific examples.